FlowFuse/flowfuse/docs/user/filenodes.md

 ## Enabling Persistent File Storage

+These nodes are enabled by default on the FlowForge Cloud platform.
+If you're running a self-hosted environment you should follow the next steps.

 FlowForge file nodes replace the core Node-RED file nodes.
 To make use of these nodes, the FlowForge platform Administrator must ensure the core file nodes are not loaded.